Fort Jackson, Louisiana

 Fort Jackson is situated approximately 70 mi south of New Orleans on the western bank of the Mississippi, approximately 2.5 mi south of Triumph, Louisiana.
 The older Fort St. Philip is located opposite of Fort Jackson on the eastern bank; this West Bank fort was constructed after the War of 1812 on the advice of Andrew Jackson, for whom it is named.

 The fort was occupied off and on for various military purposes from its completion until after World War I, when it served as a training station.
 It is now a National Historic Landmark and historical museum owned and operated by Plaquemines Parish.

 Fort Jackson was the site of the Battle of Forts Jackson and St. Philip from April 16 to April 28, 1862, during the American Civil War.
 The Confederate-controlled fort was besieged for 12 days by the fleet of U.S. Navy Flag Officer David Farragut.
 Fort Jackson fell on April 28 after the Union fleet bombarded it and then sailed past its guns.
 A mutiny against the officers and conditions then occurred and the fort fell to the Union.
 Union forces then went on to capture New Orleans.

 Following the engagement, Fort Jackson was used as a Union prison.
 It was here that the French champagne magnate Charles Heidsieck was held for seven months on charges of spying.

+On December 9, 1863, an armed uprising by black soldiers in the 4th Corps D'Afrique Corps D'Afrique (redesignated the following year as the 76th United States Colored Troops United States Colored Troops) resulted in shots being fired but no casualties.
+Soldiers were incensed at low pay, suspected sex crimes committed by white officers on black female laundry workers near the fort, and the torturous disciplinary methods meted out by a Colonel Augustus Benedict, a white officer stationed at the fort.